Projects

 Raising Animals

 4-H youth in good standing can apply to raise an animal at the Crystal Spring Farm (CSF) by being a member of the appropriate project.
-All projects for animals raised at the CSF farm are currently hosted by the Burlingame-San Mateo club, with Belmont co-leadership on the CSF poultry and garden projects.
 At present, members can sign up for:

-Youth must be at least 9 years old to raise animals for market/dairy (and 12 years old for steer, with prior experience raising another large animal).
+Youth must be at least 9 years old to raise larger animals, and 12 years old for steer, with prior experience raising another large animal.
 This is for the safety of the youth member.
 Members are responsible for going to the farm every afternoon to care for the animal and practice showmanship, and they can form a rotation for the morning feeding.
 Most animals arrive at the farm in winter and are auctioned at the County Fair in June.
 Members must also participate in "farm cleanup days" in addition to cleaning up after their own animal.

 Raising an animal teaches youth about where their food comes from, animal husbandry, and promotes responsibility.